Here's How To Keep Your Long Distance Friendships Strong

 One of my best friends has a video of me with tears streaming down my face.
-It was taken after college graduation, when my group of five best friends disassembled — we were all moving to different cities in separate states: Chicago, Denver, New York, Phoenix, and Savannah.
+It was taken after college graduation, when my group of five best friends disassembled — we were all moving to different cities.
 The video was supposed to be a light-hearted “update” of our lives as we moved out of our college house where we’d made countless, Prosecco-infused memories.
 As we started filming, sentimentality got the best of me: Would this be our final update?
 Could our friendship handle distance?
 I was bawling and laughing at the camera.

 Outbursts of mixed emotions like this are common in the face of long distance relationships, according to Theresa E. DiDonato, Ph.D., a social psychologist and associate professor at Loyola University Maryland.